 They discovered that three genes are shared exclusively by plants forming intracellular symbiosis and lost in plants unable to form this type of beneficial relationship involving the accommodation of microbes inside plant cells.

-The research, led by Dr Guru Radhakrishnan and Dr Pierre-Marc Delaux at the University of Toulouse/CNRS, was conducted as part of the Engineering Nitrogen Symbiosis for Africa (ENSA) project sponsored by the Bill & Melinda Gates foundation.
+The research, led by Dr Guru Radhakrishnan and Dr Pierre-Marc Delaux at the University of Toulouse/CNRS, was conducted as part of the Enabling Nutrient Symbioses in Agriculture (ENSA) project sponsored by the Bill & Melinda Gates foundation.

 ENSA is an international collaboration aiming at transferring naturally occurring symbioses to cereal crops to limit the use of chemical fertilisers and to improve yield in small-holder farms of sub-Saharan Africa where access to these fertilisers is limited.

 New research suggests that plants, like humans, must balance self-isolation with life-giving connectivity when faced with a pathogen.